Professional practice

 Arbitration & related court applications

-Investor v State (UNCITRAL, London seat, 2019–present): counsel for an Indian investor in respect of claims under a BIT arising from the termination of a government lease, seeking damages of c. $225 million; Benedict had a substantial role at the merits hearing making oral submissions and leading and cross-examining expert witnesses
+Patel Engineering Ltd v Republic of Mauritius PCA Case No. 2017-34 (2019–2024): counsel for an Indian investor in respect of successful claims under a BIT arising from the termination of a government lease (including expropriation, breach of fair and equitable treatment, and discrimination); Benedict had a substantial role at the merits hearing making oral submissions and leading and cross-examining expert witnesses

 Cairn Energy PLC v India (Commercial Court, 2021): counsel for the Republic of India in proceedings seeking enforcement of a $1.7 billion investor–state arbitral award